-MG: Thank you Shamis.
-So since the start of the pandemic, virtual training and onboarding have become so much more important for organizations.
-But particularly for sales, who are the main drivers of revenue.
-And because of that, it’s really important that they get new sellers up and running as fast as possible and as effective as possible.
+MG: Thank you, Shamis.
+So, since the start of the pandemic, virtual training and onboarding have become so much more important for organizations, but particularly for sales, who are the main drivers of revenue.
+And because of that, it’s really important that they get new sellers up and running as fast as possible and as effectively as possible.

 I know onboarding is an area of interest for you because, again, it can mean the difference between a great seller or one who struggles to hit quota for a few months or quarters, even.
 Can you tell us what your biggest onboarding goals are for the next six to 12 months?

 ST: Yeah, it’s a good one.
-We have a lot of ambitious goals around this and I think the move to virtual has really caused us to have to look at this a lot more closely.
-One of the things that I’m really keenly interested in better understanding is how our onboarding efforts really set up our ongoing employee experiences and ultimately their development.
-And, how we can further tailor those experiences to really give them what they need in a much quicker way.
+We have a lot of ambitious goals around this, and I think the move to virtual has really caused us to have to look at this a lot more closely.
+One of the things that I’m really keenly interested in better understanding is how our onboarding efforts set up our ongoing employee experiences and, ultimately, their development, and how we can further tailor those experiences to really give them what they need in a much quicker way.
 That’s going to be one of the big focuses for 2021.

 ST: So I think it comes down to a couple of things.
 It’s really about visibility and communication.
 You know, having visibility through our technology and understanding how people are potentially experiencing that onboarding experience.
 Then, in turn, being able to reach out and connect with those individuals and better understand what that experience is like and what we can do to continue to refine it and improve upon it has been a key win for us today.